 …in fact, it is so boring that after downloading it I took to reading the ‘metadata’ concealed with the electronic document that tells you who wrote the report, why and when.The results were considerably more interesting than you might imagine.
 The report’s ‘properties’ field listed three Texas-based oil and gas exploration companies and the names of seven men – none of which has anything to do with the North Carolina Highway Patrol.
 What is more, the subject line mentioned the term ‘due diligence investigation’, which is corporatespeak for the type of inquiry often carried out by firms like Kroll when a company is considering a takeover.

 The Inter-Corporate Ownership data produced by Statistics Canada contains information on the structures of Canadian enterprises.
-It provides the names of all holding and held companies (both domestic and foreign) in Canada and their respective ownership percentages.
+It provides the names of all holding and held companies (both domestic and foreign) in

 The information is collected by Statistics Canada under the Corporations and Labour Unions Returns Act (CALURA) and is supplemented with information from international publications.
 In 1998 the act was amended to remove the labour unions component (Part II), leaving Part I of the Act unchanged.
 The revised Act, named the Corporations Returns Act, is equivalent to CALURA part I.